 told me, “From my understanding Clax killed that man—might a killed two or

-and told what had happened, a mob had formed.
-They took him and lynched him (with
+three others—he got away and went home.”
+As Clax returned to the family's farm, recounting what had happened, a mob had made its way to the farm.
+The mob took him and lynched him (with

-clasped her hands and held her head down, “They told me they drug him through
+his body with bullets and my 80-year-old cousin clasped her hands and held her head down, “They told me they drug him through

 Metter [for all to see]. . . .
 After they drug him for so long, it was one